 Violinists often carry spare supply of strings (just in case).

 A violin is usually played using a bow consisting of a stick with a ribbon of horsehair strung between the tip and frog (or nut, or heel) at opposite ends.
-A typical violin bow may be 29 inches.
 Usually, the hair of a violin bow is made from the tail of a mail horse (cheaper violins now use plastics or synthetics).

 There is also a leather grip at one end with winding to protect the stick and provide thumb rest for the player.
 The winding can be made up of whale bone but most manufacturers now use fiber glass.